AskMeAboutBirds/qmk-oled-animation-compressor/README.md

 ```
 --to-file <boolean> save the output to a textfile, default is false
 --output-fname <string> output filename , default is oled_anim_outc.txt
---orientation <'vertical'/'horizontal'> orientation formatting of the oled, default is 'vertical'
+--orientation <'vertical'/'horizontal'> orientation formatting of the oled, default is 'vertical'  **Currently only works with vertical**

 ```